SongHia/Archive-Of-The-Air-GA-Tech/README.md

 # Archive-Of-The-Air-GA-Tech
 ===============================

-Code for "Calculated Submission" prototype, a haptic balloon interface for drifting, and our workshop presentation.
+Code for "Calculated Submission" prototype, a haptic balloon interface for drifting.
+This was a component of the research and exploration conducted by my team.
+Our final presentation <a href="https://github.com/SongHia/Archive-Of-The-Air-GA-Tech/blob/master/presentation.pdf">The Archive Of The Air</a>.

 Calculated Submission is a prototype for exploring questions and inherent tensions related to the sublime and sensory aspects of our data set.
 Inspired by <a href="http://www.aerocene.com/">Thomas Saraceno's Aerocene project</a>.